Close Menu

 1. Second-Longest Serving Congressman In The House of Representatives.
 Rangel’s political career with the House of Representatives lasted 46 years.
 During his tenure he was one of only two African-American Representatives to chair three separate committees.
 At the time of his retirement, he made history as the second-longest serving incumbent member of the House of Representatives since the start of his first term in 1971.

-After serving the public for nearly half of a century, Rangel passed the torch to his successor, Adriano Espaillat.
-Despite his departure from Congress, Rangel promised to stay committed to the community and people he served for so long.
+After serving the public for nearly half a century, Rangel passed the torch to his successor, Adriano Espaillat.
+Despite his departure from Congress, Rangel promised to stay committed to the community and kept his promise.
+Rangel died May 26, 2025, at Harlem Hospital Center.
+He was 94.
+Rangel had been living at the Lenox Terrace apartment complex in Harlem at the time of his death.

 Charles Rangel Thehub.news This Day in History